Cybertek-Internal/slate/source/index.html.md

 # Timeline

-We interpret `timeline` as a 30 minutes timeframe which has a specific `start` time and `finish` times.
+We interpret `timeline` as a 30 minutes timeframe which has a specific `start` and `finish` times.
 Imagine, you want to book a room from 2:30pm to 3:30pm, you will have to block two timelines (2:30pm - 3:00pm and 3:00pm - 3:30pm) within room availability schedule.

 ## Get all Timelines